 Pick-by-RFID as a picking method

 The data from the RFID tag is used directly for picking.
 Only in rare cases are only article numbers stored there.
 More often, however, several pieces of information are stored in the RFID tag, enabling convenient processing.

 If you want to learn more, then read on or simply talk to us: contact

 Pick-by-RFID offers many advantages of modern data processing that many other picking systems do not have.
 Data is recorded directly at the item or container.
-The RFID tags can not only be read, but also written on.
+The RFID tags can not only be read, but also written to.
 The traceability of the individual processing steps can even be recorded directly in the RFID tags.
 Pick-by-RFID is one of the modern and future-oriented picking methods.